If you would like to donate an object to the Museum but are not sure what we require, the following info should help.

 If the item does not fit the Collection Guidelines, or if Museum is unable to preserve, store and care for an item your offer will be regretfully declined.

 Artefacts which tell a story are of great value.
-We would require as much information as possible about the object such as:
+Ideally we require as much information as possible about the object such as:

-The more information you can supply about the object the better story it would be able to tell.
+The more information you can supply about the object the better story it might be able to tell.

 Will the item always be on display?

-The displays are not static; they are continually changed and updated so the stories of our military history comes alive.
+While displays are not static and are continually changed and updated so the stories of our military history comes alive, we cannot guarantee that an item will be put on display.

 Only a small percentage of items are on display at any one time.

-Until display, items are secured in an environmentally controlled storage area which preserves and protects them from further deterioration.
+Until display, items are secured in controlled storage areas which preserves and protects them from further deterioration.

 If I donate an item can I retrieve it at a future date?

-Normally, no. However, if special circumstances exist please contact the Foundation Curator to request the item(s) be de-accessioned.
+No, however the military Museum Manager (only) can waive this if special circumstances exist.
+If such special circumstances exist please contact the Foundation Curator to request the item(s) be de-accessioned and the matter discussed with military authorities.

 Weapons cannot be returned.